 Overcoming the Challenges

-To overcome the challenges around breastfeeding in Cox’s Bazar, WFP implements a variety of strategic practices.
+To overcome the challenges around breastfeeding in Cox’s Bazar, the U.N.
+World Food Programme implements a variety of strategic practices.

 “Firstly, we’re targeting not only women, but gatekeepers of change in the community,” Tracy said.
 “This includes educating men and grandmothers on how to support women.”

 “Secondly, WFP is providing the environment necessary for women to be able to breastfeed.
 At all our food distribution outlets, we’ve built what we call breastfeeding corners, where mothers can go to breastfeed their children at the same time they are waiting for food.
 We provide that same environment in our nutrition centers, too, so that mothers have the access they need.”

 “And we are also reaching out to mothers in their communities,” Tracy continued.
 “We’re talking to them, trying to understand what difficulties they face at home and how we can better support them.
 You know, there is no one blanket approach so we need to be thinking about all the avenues we can use to reach out to women.”

 Even with the challenges that accompany working in emergency situations like Cox’s Bazar, Tracy says the experience is extremely rewarding, because she knows she’s changing lives.